Audit firm’s appeal in Livent case seen as bellwether for industry, shareholders

 Because of that ruling, the lawsuit against Deloitte was filed by Livent itself through its special receiver, even though a creditor group has led and financed the litigation and will receive much of the award.

-Deloitte argues investors “simply dressed up their claims in the guise corporate losses at Livent” to fit within the parameters of the Hercules ruling, saying the case is not truly a claim from Livent, which is only a “nominal plaintiff.”
+Deloitte argues investors “simply dressed up their claims in the guise of corporate losses at Livent” to fit within the parameters of the Hercules ruling, saying the case is not truly a claim from Livent, which is only a “nominal plaintiff.”

 Deloitte also said the fraud at Livent was directed by the company’s top executives, which essentially means the company itself conducted the fraud or is “vicariously responsible” for the misconduct of its employees, and should not be allowed to sue for damage caused by its own acts.